mattgalczynski/eazyest-gallery/readme.txt

 Tags: media,photo,album,picture,lazyest,image,gallery,easy,exif,subfolders,widget,ftp,upload,schortcode,comment
 Tested up to: 3.5
 Requires at least: 3.5
-Stable tag: trunk
+Stable tag: 0.1.0-alpha

 Eazyest Gallery is an easy gallery management plugin featuring folders, subfolders, comments, slideshows, ftp-upload, and many more features.

 == Description ==
-Eazyest Gallery 0.1.0 is not finsihed software.
+Eazyest Gallery 0.1.0 is not finished software.
 Please use this version for test purposes only.

 Eazyest Gallery is the successor of [Lazyest Gallery](http://wordpress.org/extend/plugins/lazyest-gallery/)